AlienMaster815/LouOsKrnl/README.md

 If your architecture is not available or behind other architecturs I am only one person doing a monumentous task between 3 different kernels and I will be adding arm After i finish x86_64

+NOTE: Driver systems along with everything else will be cleaned up after official release

 Please Go to the read me txt
 file in bios versions docs folder